 On the basis of application, the global automotive plastics industry is segmented into power trains, electrical components, interior & exterior, under the hood and chassis.
 Interior & exterior was the largest application with demand estimated at 2,619.1 kilo tons in 2013.
 Bumpers & fascia systems, body panels, light panels and steering wheels are major components that utilize plastics.
 Transportation safety authorities across the globe have made airbags a mandatory feature in passenger cars as a safety measure.
 This trend is expected to drive demand in airbags.

 Plastics are increasingly being used in internal transmission parts and universal joint bolts for power train applications.
-Industry players have been actively adopting composites in manufacturing internal transmission parts such as wire harnesses, gear spurs, extension springs, rotary dampers and pulleys & belts.
-These help reduce wear & tear and number of components in a transmission part which are otherwise found in metals.
+Industry players have been actively adopting composites in manufacturing internal transmission parts such as wire harnesses, gear spurs, extension springs, rotary dampers, and pulleys & belts.
+This help reduces wear & tear and a number of components in a transmission part which are otherwise found in metals.
 Increasing consumption of polyetherimide and phenolic resins is expected to drive the application segment growth.

-Middle East & Africa is expected to be the fastest growing region with Saudi Arabia being a focus in terms of consumption.
-Growing automobile aftermarket sales in the country is expected to drive MEA market over the forecast period.
+The Middle East & Africa is expected to be the fastest growing region with Saudi Arabia being a focus in terms of consumption.
+Increasing automobile aftermarket sales in the country are projected to drive MEA market over the forecast period.

 Major companies operating at global level include AkzoNobel, BASF, Bayer MaterialScience, Momentive, Quadrant AG, Lear Corp., Borealis, Johnson Controls, Teijin Ltd., The Dow Chemical Co. and Evonik Industries.
 Automotive plastics market share is moderately concentrated with top four companies accounting for 69.1% of the overall share in 2014.
-SABIC accounted for highest share in power train applications.
-BASF led the electrical components application segment, while Momentive Specialty Chemicals was the leading company for under the hood applications.
+SABIC recorded the highest share in power train applications.
+BASF led the electrical components application segment while Momentive Specialty Chemicals was the leading company for under the hood applications.